wintercooled/dotnetcoreDynamicJSON-RPC/README.md

 dynamicJSON.getsomenewvalue();

 There is no need to wait for me to add that method to the class or for you to change the code in any way.

-There is of course a caveat with runtime binding: if you call a method name incorrectly you wont find out until it runs, so type and test carefully! ;-)

-dotnetcoreDynamicJSON-RPC has been tested with the Bitcoin daemon (bitcoind) and Elements daemon (elementsd) but there is no reason it can't be pointed at any similar daemon, such as Blockstream's [c-lightnining](https://github.com/ElementsProject/lightning).
-I'll test this next when I have finished the examples and documentation for Bitcoin and Elements.

 **See Program.cs for example use.**